 - For courses offered in CAS, submit the Permission to Take Courses Elsewhere Form and a course description/syllabus to the CAS Advising Center (BL 117).
 The Associate Dean will evaluate the course for equivalency and consider your request to take the course elsewhere.
 Students will be notified via email of the Associate Dean’s decision.
 If approved, the form will be forwarded to Hawk Central.

 - For courses offered in HSB, submit the form and a course description/syllabus to the William F. Leahy Advising Center (MV 150).
-If approved, the form will be forwarded to Hawk Central.
+If approved, the form will be forwarded to The Registrar’s Office.

 - If you are seeking to take a course(s) outside of the U.S. or Puerto Rico, the approval of the Center for International Programs is also required.

 - If you are a CAS student seeking permission to take a course in your major or minor, Department Chair/Program Director approval is also required.

 After approvals are obtained, register for the class.
 Earn a C or better in the course; request a transcript be sent to the Registrar’s Office (if electronic transcript, please send to email@example.com; if hard copy, please send to Saint Joseph’s University c/o Registrar’s Office, Barbelin 106, 5600 City Avenue, Philadelphia, PA 19131).